workkkfor2012/gemini-coder/README.md

 - Intuitive context selection
 - Web chat initialization
+- Chat response integration
 - Code completions with any model
+- Effective file refactoring
 - Not limited to Gemini
-- Chat response integration
 - Any website in context
 - Commit message generation
 - Totally free